dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 # Querying with SPARQL

-SPARQL is the standard query language for the Semantic Web and can be used to query over large volumes of RDF data. dotNetRDF provides support for querying both over local in-memory data using it's own SPARQL implementation and for querying remote data using SPARQL endpoints or through other stores SPARQL implementations.
+SPARQL is the standard query language for the Semantic Web and can be used to query over large volumes of RDF data. dotNetRDF provides support for querying both over local in-memory data using its own SPARQL implementation and for querying remote data using SPARQL endpoints or through other stores SPARQL implementations.

-If you want to learn about SPARQL you should take a look at the [SPARQL Query Language Specification](http://www.w3.org/TR/sparql11-query/) which provides examples of all the various query forms as well as the full formal specifcation.
+If you want to learn about SPARQL, you should take a look at the [SPARQL Query Language Specification](http://www.w3.org/TR/sparql11-query/) which provides examples of all the various query forms as well as the full formal specification.

 Advanced Users may want to take a look at the [Advanced SPARQL](advanced_sparql.md) and [SPARQL Optimization](../developer_guide/sparql/optimization.md) pages for more details about how our in-memory SPARQL engine functions.

-When using SPARQL you'll want to import the [`VDS.RDF.Query`](xref:VDS.RDF.Query) namespace using the following statement at the start of your code files:
+When using SPARQL, you'll want to import the [`VDS.RDF.Query`](xref:VDS.RDF.Query) namespace using the following statement at the start of your code files:

 ```csharp

 using VDS.RDF.Query;
 ```

-If you are going to parse SPARQL queries yourself you will also need to use the [`VDS.RDF.Parsing`](xref:VDS.RDF.Parsing) namespace.
+If you are going to parse SPARQL queries yourself, you will also need to use the [`VDS.RDF.Parsing`](xref:VDS.RDF.Parsing) namespace.

 # Representing Queries

-While some parts of the library will allow you to pass a raw SPARQL query as a string often you will need to parse a [SparqlQuery](xref:VDS.RDF.Query.SparqlQuery) object around.
-A `SparqlQuery` can be created in a couple of ways, firstly you can simply parse a raw SPARQL string into a query like so:
+While some parts of the library will allow you to pass a raw SPARQL query as a string, often you will need to parse a [SparqlQuery](xref:VDS.RDF.Query.SparqlQuery) object around.
+A `SparqlQuery` can be created in a couple of ways.
+Firstly, you can parse a raw SPARQL string into a query like so:

 ```csharp